KoderDojo/go/timeline/log.md

 # Log

+## August 5, 2017

+Day 17 - Watched my Udemy Web Development Course and coded in JetBrains Gogland.

+### Reviewed:

+* *net/http* package
+* Handler Interface - ServeHTTP(w ResponseWriter, r *Request)
+* http.ListenAndServe
+* *text/template* package
+* Request Structure Fields

+Wrote a lot of practice code, but pushed none of it to GitHub.
+I'll be better about that in the future so I can get a better feel for what I am doing each day.

+## August 4, 2017

+Day 16 - Watched several presentations on YouTube about common concurrency patterns and advanced concurrency patterns.
+Added several resources.

 ## August 3, 2017

 Day 15 - Reviewed Channels and common patterns.
 Watched a bit more of the Udemy Go Course as well as read a few articles.
 No code today.